bbc/gnl-kandl-isite-tool/README.md

 ## Location

-Change to the application directory
+On your sandbox, change to the application directory

     $ cd /mnt/hgfs/workspace/kandl-migration-script